tpoechtrager/osxcross/README.md

 This branch may be merged into master once the macOS LLVM tools are stable enough,
 fully replacing `cctools` and `ld64` with LLVM equivalents.

-Currently, this is only a test branch and still needs substantial cleanup.

 ---